-- Now is not the time to be committing yourself to long-term agreements. - Contact the lease company to explore how you can get more out of your existing fleet.
-Extend the duration of your current lease agreements Consider extending the lease by 12 months, or to full amortization · Take a flexible approach to mobility - When alternative forms of transport are required, advise drivers to avoid public transport.
-This will minimize the risk of infection, and maximize the safety and availability of public transport services for key workers. - Allocate the surplus vehicles in your fleet to drivers who would normally be eligible for a new vehicle, or make them available for ad hoc use.
+Take a flexible approach to mobility

+- When alternative forms of transport are required, advise drivers to avoid public transport.
+This will minimise the risk of infection, and maximise the safety and availability of public transport services for key workers. - Allocate the surplus vehicles in your fleet to drivers who would normally be eligible for a new vehicle, or make them available for ad hoc use. - If you have reallocated all the surplus vehicles and someone really needs a vehicle, choose a flexible solution such as a used-car lease, short lease or a rental vehicle.

+Advice

-Advice What can fleet managers do to help?
+What can fleet managers do to help?

 LeasePlan - and our suppliers - are taking necessary measures to protect everyone's health and safety.
-However, to minimize the risk of infection and ensure that there is sufficient capacity for urgent tasks, we also need your help.
-Postpone non-essential activities Tasks such as maintenance, repairs, tire replacement and bodywork are often not essential.
+However, to minimise the risk of infection and ensure that there is sufficient capacity for urgent tasks, we also need your help.

+Postpone non-essential activities

+Tasks such as maintenance, repairs, tyre replacement and bodywork are often not essential.
 However, road safety is always the top priority.
 If a vehicle urgently needs a service in order to remain safe to drive, then we will of course be happy to help you.
 In that case, register the vehicle for a service.
 We are continuously monitoring the availability of parts to ensure that essential work can still be carried out.

-Remote working and connectivity Now that travel is being restricted, a huge number of people are working from home including employees who usually spend a lot of time out on the road visiting customers.
+Remote working and connectivity

+Now that travel is being restricted, a huge number of people are working from home including employees who usually spend a lot of time out on the road visiting customers.
 You can help those employees by offering them remote-working tips and connectivity solutions, such as videoconferencing tools so they can hold online meetings.
 For example, solutions such as Skype, Microsoft Teams and FaceTime enable employees to stay in touch and sustain 'business as usual' as much as possible.

-Economic uncertainty - do not order new lease vehicles Almost all organizations - from multinationals and corporations to small businesses and freelancers - are directly affected by the current coronavirus crisis.
+Economic uncertainty - do not order new lease vehicles

+Almost all organisations - from multinationals and corporations to small businesses and freelancers - are directly affected by the current coronavirus crisis.
 Orders are being cancelled, appointments are being postponed and hence revenue is down.
 Many companies are requesting short-time working for their workforce, and nobody knows how long the current situation will last.
 Furthermore, many car makers have completely shut down their plants, leading to long delivery times for existing and new vehicle orders.
-This is likely to affect vehicle prices, and so too is the latest change currently being made to the WLTP2 protocol.
-This will have a knock-on effect on your lease costs and the fiscal situation for drivers In view of all this economic uncertainty, now is not the time to be committing yourself to a long-term agreement.
+This is likely to affect vehicle prices, and so too is the latest change currently being made to the WLTP protocol.
+This will have a knock-on effect on your lease costs and the fiscal situation for drivers

+In view of all this economic uncertainty, now is not the time to be committing yourself to a longterm agreement.
 Therefore, we are advising customers not to order new lease vehicles for now.
-See the next page for more details of what to do instead
+See the next page for more details of what to do instead.